kohya-ss/sd-scripts/README.md

   - bitsandbytes, transformers, accelerate and huggingface_hub are updated.
   - If you encounter any issues, please report them.

+- There was a bug where the min_bucket_reso/max_bucket_reso in the dataset configuration did not create the correct resolution bucket if it was not divisible by bucket_reso_steps.
+These values are now warned and automatically rounded to a divisible value.
+Thanks to Maru-mee for raising the issue.
+Related PR [#1632](https://github.com/kohya-ss/sd-scripts/pull/1632)

 - `bitsandbytes` is updated to 0.44.0.
 Now you can use `AdEMAMix8bit` and `PagedAdEMAMix8bit` in the training script.
 PR [#1640](https://github.com/kohya-ss/sd-scripts/pull/1640) Thanks to sdbds!
   - There is no abbreviation, so please specify the full path like `--optimizer_type bitsandbytes.optim.AdEMAMix8bit` (not bnb but bitsandbytes).